gmc17/ShortDeckNoLuckPoker/README.md

 This project implements the AS-MCCFR algorithm to compute Game Theory Optimal (GTO) strategies for heads-up Short Deck Poker.
 It aims to provide a free, open-source tool for strategy analysis in this increasingly popular poker variant.

 ## Introduction
 Short Deck Poker, also known as Six Plus Hold'em, is a variant of Texas Hold'em played with a 36-card deck.
 The hand rankings are unchanged, except that in this version, a flush ranks higher than a full house.
-This project utilizes the AS-MCCFR algorithm, an advanced variation of Counterfactual Regret Minimization, to compute near-optimal strategies for this game.
+This project utilizes the AS-MCCFR algorithm, a variation of Counterfactual Regret Minimization, to compute near-optimal strategies for this game.
 Our implementation currently offers both a playable AI opponent and a tool for generating ranges.
+We are actively working on making the interface more user-friendly.

 ## Playing Against the AI
 Currently, the game is played via a command-line interface.
 To start a game: